-You create a database by issuing the utility statement CREATE CATALOG (see page 341) to create the catalog space for the database.
+You create a database by issuing the utility statement CREATE CATALOG (see "Creating the database's catalog space") to create the catalog space for the database.
 This defines the database name.
 The names of all the objects which belong to the database with this catalog space are qualified using the database name.